Horatio Palavicino: Financial agent, and political intelligence from abroad

 The wealth he thus acquired made him an important financial agent.
 He lent largely to Queen Elizabeth, Henry of Navarre, and the Netherlands, and always at a usurious interest; so greatly was Elizabeth indebted to him that the fate of the kingdom was said to have depended upon him; while on one occasion he furnished Henry of Navarre with no less than one hundred thousand French crowns.
+Palavicino was also a dealer in luxury goods.
+He sold suites of tapestry to Thomas Radclyffe, 3rd Earl of Sussex for the withdrawing chamber and privy chamber used by Elizabeth I at Newhall.

 Palavicino's position as a collector of political intelligence was equally important, and his numerous commercial correspondents frequently enabled him to forestall all other sources of information.
 He was himself often employed by the government to furnish intelligence from abroad; he was acting in this capacity in 1581.
 In June he appears to have experienced some trouble for refusing to go to church.
 In 1583 he was at Paris befriending William Parry.

 In April 1584 Richard Hakluyt wrote to Francis Walsingham that Palavicino was willing to join in the western voyage.
 In 1585, when Philip Howard, Earl of Arundel, was imprisoned, he sought the aid of Palavicino, as being "an honest man", in preparing his defence.
 On 7 February 1585–6, Palavicino was recommended by Burghley to Leicester in the Low Countries, and in the same year, he was granted a patent of denization.
 In 1587 he was knighted by Elizabeth.